mosip/documentation/docs/pre-registration-user-guide.md

 |Expired|Appointment date has passed|Re-book an appointment|
 |Cancelled|Appointment has been cancelled|Re-book an appointment|

 * The applications are sorted and displayed by the order of creation of application.
-* The first application created appears first, latest created/modified application appears at the end.
+The last application created appears first in the list.
 * If the user visits the registration center and consumes the appointment, then the application will be removed from the list.
 * If the appointment date has passed, the status changes to "Expired" and is retained on the dashboard for further rebooking/modification as required.